Interpolation: Other forms

 Other forms of interpolation can be constructed by picking a different class of interpolants.
 For instance, rational interpolation is interpolation by rational functions using Padé approximant, and trigonometric interpolation is interpolation by trigonometric polynomials using Fourier series.
 Another possibility is to use wavelets.

 The Whittaker–Shannon interpolation formula can be used if the number of data points is infinite or if the function to be interpolated has compact support.

 Sometimes, we know not only the value of the function that we want to interpolate, at some points, but also its derivative.
 This leads to Hermite interpolation problems.

 When each data point is itself a function, it can be useful to see the interpolation problem as a partial advection problem between each data point.
 This idea leads to the displacement interpolation problem used in transportation theory.

 In higher dimensions

 Multivariate interpolation is the interpolation of functions of more than one variable.

-Methods include bilinear interpolation and bicubic interpolation in two dimensions, and trilinear interpolation in three dimensions.
+Methods include nearest-neighbor interpolation, bilinear interpolation and bicubic interpolation in two dimensions, and trilinear interpolation in three dimensions.

 They can be applied to gridded or scattered data.
 Mimetic interpolation generalizes to $n$ dimensional spaces where $n > 3$.